cdapio/cdap/docs/developer-guide/source/advanced.rst

 Custom Services
 ===============
 In addition to Flows, MapReduce jobs, and Procedures, additional Services can be run in a Reactor Application.
-Developers can implement Custom Services that run in program containers, to interface with a legacy system and perform additional processing beyond the Continuuity processing paradigms.
+Developers can implement Custom Services that provide endpoints and run in program containers, to interface with a legacy system and perform additional processing beyond the Continuuity processing paradigms.
 Examples could include running an IP-to-Geo lookup and serving user-profiles.

-Services are implemented as `Twill applications <http://twill.incubator.apache.org>`__ and are run in YARN.
-A service's lifecycle can be controlled by using REST endpoints.
+Services are implemented by extending ``AbstractHttpServiceHandler`` and are run in YARN.
 You can add services to your application by calling the ``addService`` method in the Application's ``configure`` method::

   public class AnalyticsApp extends AbstractApplication {